datastack-net/dockerized/README.md

   - [.env](.env)

-**Per directory**
+**Per project (directory)**

-You can also specify version and other settings per directory.
+You can also specify version and other settings per directory and its subdirectory.
 This allows you to "lock" your tools to specific versions for your project.

-- Create a `dockerized.env` file in your project directory.
+- Create a `dockerized.env` file in the root of your project directory.
 - All commands executed within this directory will use the settings specified in this file.